zed-0xff/zpng/README.md

         -N, --ansi                       Try to display image as ANSI colored text -2, --256                        Try to display image as 256-colored text -W, --wide                       Use 2 horizontal characters per one pixel

+        -v, --verbose                    Run verbosely (can be used multiple times) -q, --quiet                      Silent any warnings (can be used multiple times)

 ### Info